yousefelassal/quote-cron/README.md

 > The mark of your ignorance is the depth of your belief in injustice and tragedy.
 What the caterpillar calls the end of the world, the Master calls the butterfly.

 > It is one of the blessings of old friends that you can afford to be stupid with them.

+> There is no way to happiness, happiness is the way.